Data Science v Decision Science

 So, does Netflix, Amazon, or any other platform have all the data of other people that look like us to help us make a "next best product" purchase decision?
 How do we know that the data on other people's behavior are the same as ours?
 Their past reality could not possibly be the same.... people are unique!
 People respond differently in different situations.
 Different social groups, genders, ethnic groups, etc have had dramatically different American experiences.

 Also, what about incentives?
 Is Amazon incented to help me make the best decision or to help Amazon make the most money off me?
 Sometimes these incentives are aligned.
-But incentives may NOT be aligned!
+But often incentives are NOT aligned!

 Then, what about the makeup of the data, does Netflix have all the data representing their customers or just data they observe on the Netflix platform?
 You may be thinking "This is no big deal, if I don't like the movie Netflix recommends, I'll just move on to the next one."
 Good point.
 But what if the decision has a bigger life impact, like a loan or a parole decision?

 If you are a borrower and you do not typically use the banking system, how could a bank possibly predict payment behavior accurately for people whose payment data is not in the bank's credit database?
-Just because the banks do not have access to your payment data, does not mean that you did not pay your bills on time.
-People outside the banking system may greatly benefit from loans to provide life-improving opportunities for buying a car, a house, etc.
+Just because the banks do not have access to your payment data, does not mean you did not pay your bills on time.
+People outside the banking system may both a) greatly benefit from and b) responsibly repay loans to provide life-improving opportunities for buying a car, a house, etc.

 These questions about the representativeness, incentives, and completeness of the data demonstrate the systemic bias challenge of data science.
 These are the sort of biases that occur when the data is not fully available to make an accurate prediction.
 Systemic biases may occur to anyone.
 They are particularly acute in social groups that have not typically been represented in the data.
 Think of systemic bias as walls built to help certain people and have the impact of keeping others out.
+Systemic biases as found in statistical models can be very difficult to see.
+In fact, traditional measures of statistical precision, like RSquared or the K-S statistic, can be deceptively positive.
+The model can be very precise!
+The challenge is, the model is only great for a systemically biased subset of the population.
+Precise models may provide false confidence and lead to a very inaccurate decision.
 As algorithms become more powerful, the systemic bias walls only get higher.
 Our past reality is fixed.
 If there is a previous bias, powerful algorithms only enhance that bias.
 As a result: Given the fact that racism or other "isms" are part of our past reality -- related biases, by definition, must be resident in the data.
 Thus, the algorithms trained on that data must also be biased.

 The late Harvard scientist and system researcher Donella Meadows said: